baskager/it-security/README.md

 Laws, certifications, "common sense", company policy.

+## Hashing
+Ensure integrity and slightly ensure confidentiality.

+### Hash collisions
+When two differing inputs result into the same hash value or when a block has a pre-defined hash value.

+The resilliance against hash collisions defines the integrity of a hash functions.

+### CRC
+Cyclic Redundancy Check and error correction

+### Checksums
+Quick and computationally efficient way to verify file integrity.

+### Crypto-hash
+Is cryptographically secure, needs more processing power and time.
 ## Products
 Implementations of Primivites and Policies.
 Software hardware and behaviour.

 End goal is a safer organisation.

+# Standards and certification

+## Requirements
+Every measurement needs a reason, these reasons are called "requirements".

+There are three kinds of requirements:
+- Requirements mandated by law
+- Contractual requirements
+- Risk analysis

+## Industry specific standards

+## ISO 27001
+International standard for Information Security.

+Defines how to establish and maintain an ISMS (Information Security Management System).

+### Threat landscape

+### Risk assesment
+Part of ISO 27001 and PDCA, asses the risks in your organisation and describe how to act upon them.

+When assessing risks, chance and impact are kept in mind.

+### Plan
+Plan how you wish to establish the measures described in the standard, define the scope and of the organization etc.
+### Do
+Implement solutions to problems, using new methods.
+### Check
+Measure performance and compare the new methods with the old methods.
+### Act
+Look for the best solutions and integrate new methods organisation processes

+### Identity and authentication management
+#### Identity
+Who you are
+#### Authentication
+How you prove your identity

+#### Identity management
+Starts with screening employees: Certificate of conduct, identity check etc.

+#### Authentication management
+By using several factors, for example:
+- By what you know
+- By what you have
+- By what you are

+#### Role/rights management
+#### Access Control Lists (ACL)
+Every object that needs security has its own list of authorized users and what they are allowed to do

+**pro:** Simpel to understand and easy to implement

+**con:** Decentralised, hard to maintain

+#### Role Based Access Control (RBAC)
+Every object that needs security is assigned one or multiple roles.
+Users are given these roles, when a user has the required role it is allowed access.

+#### Attribute Based Access Control (ABAC)
+Access control based on the context of the user
+#### Graph Based Access Control (GBAC)
+Access control based on a workflow

+### Change management
+Increasing security always causes more complexirt in an organisation

+Timely communication and agreements prevent a lot of hassle.

+# Products
+The combination of primitives and policies.

+"The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards." ~ Gene Spafford

+A password is a product because it has policies to uphold to but it is also a primitive.

+# TLS
+Transport Layer Security

+Uses asymmetric encryption to identify servers and exchange keys.
+Exchanged keys are used for a symmetricly encrypted session.

+Was called Secure Sockets Layer / SSL until 1999

+## Certificates

+## Public Key Infrastructure
+1. User generates a keypair and adds identifying data to the public part.
+2. The private key remains on the computer, public key is sent to the CA as a "Certificate Signing Request".
+3. The CA encrypts the CSR with the private key and sends this back.
+It is now a certificate.
+4. User places the encrypted certificate on the website.
+5. Website user downloads the certificate and decrypts it with the Operating Systems public key from the CA.

+## VPN
+Virtual Private Network

+# Software
+## Secure coding principles

+# PDCA cycle
+Plan Do Check Act